fdclassics/CyberSpikeCTF2020/README.md

 #### Year and date
 march 6 h 2020
 #### TL;DR:
-_This challenge can be quite when one is familiar with vim.
+_This challenge can be quite simple when one is familiar with vim.
 If not: bash commands can be executed by vim (privilege escalation) as root.
 Use :! as a prefix and cat the flag.txt file._

 The first step of the challenge is to ssh to the corresponding server: